mokyen/okyensourcesoftware/invariance.md

 ## But what about when my invariants or data change?

 One potential critique of these guidelines for choosing a struct versus a class is that public member functions provide an interface that isolates the private data members from the users of that object.
 If I have a class with a getter, I can change the type of that private data without modifying calls to the getter as long as the return type remains the same.
-If a struct is used and the data members are manipulated directly, any change to the types of those data members impacts the struct's consumer.
-Additionally, if a struct is used and we need to introduce an invariance for the private data (which would necessitate a switch from a struct to a class), then we'll also have to modify all the callers.
+If a struct is used and the data members are manipulated directly, any change to the types of those data members impacts the struct's users.
+Additionally, if a struct is used and we need to introduce an invariance (which would necessitate private data and therefore a switch from a struct to a class), then we'll also have to modify all the users.
 Using a class is less likely to cause the callers of its member functions to change.

 I agree that this is definitely a tradeoff.
 I think a couple of things can serve to minimize the impact of these scenarios.
 First, [DMI](dmi.md) gives guidance that keeps the scope of data small, meaning that the scope of updates when objects change will also be small.
 Second, changing from setting a variable directly to calling a getter or setter when a new invariance is introduced is a minor refactor.
 Third, the placement of data is often just a best guess at first, so the location, type, etc. of data is likely to change over time anyway.
 The setter/getter interface is also fluid early in development.
 Modern IDEs significantly simplify these types of refactors, and the introduction of AI will only continue this trend.